 Contracts can be an essential part of freelancing as a graphic designer, but when you’re starting out, it’s not always clear what to include.
 Here’s how established designers conduct their businesses, how I’m dealing with potential clients, and a few useful design contract resources.

 How others deal with client contracts

 I read a Q&A on LinkedIn where Michaela Shuett asked what to include in a graphic design contract.

-Jen Giacalone responded with the following contract benefits:
+Jen Giacalone replied with the following contract benefits:

 “…it helps both you and the client to outline exactly what to expect of one another.
 Also important to consider is who has ownership of the work.
 I typically give the client ownership in my contracts but have a clause that says I am free to display any non-sensitive work (including unused ideas) in a portfolio.”

 — JEN GIACALONE

 Felonice Margasak recommends the Graphic Artists Guild Handbook: Pricing & Ethical Guidelines.
-You can buy it on Amazon.
 It contains sample contracts.

 Designer Jeff Fisher chimed in.